Perfect Thai Basil Chicken Recipe for 2: Quick, Flavorful, and Easy to Make at Home

 Stir-Frying the Magic (10 Minutes)

-3. Toss in garlic and chilies; stir 30 seconds till fragrant.
+3. Throw in garlic and chilies, give it 30 seconds till your kitchen smells like heaven.

 4. Pour sauces and sugar; mix well for 2 minutes till it thickens a tad.